-Sir John Yeamans was the third governor of Charles Town from April 19, 1672 to August of 1674, when he died.
+Sir John Yeamans was the third leader to govern Charles Town from April 19, 1672 to August of 1674, when he died.
+Several sources assert he was in Barbados when he died, but many other sources assert he was still in Charles Town at the time of his death.

 Sir John Yeamans, Governor of South Carolina, was born in Bristol, England in February of 1611 and he died in South Carolina in August of 1674.
 He was the son of a cavalier, and, not being in good circumstances, emigrated to Barbados and became a planter.